Vadorequest/eclats-de-voix/README.md

 - **Downloading backup**: Run `rsync -chavzP --stats 12074@ch-s012.rsync.net: /var/www/blog.eclats-de-voix-backup/`, a new `/var/www/blog.eclats-de-voix-backup/` will contain a `blog.eclats-de-voix` folder containing the actual data.
 - **Listing all snapshots, per day**: Run `rsync --list-only 12074@ch-s012.rsync.net:.zfs/snapshot/` The .zfs folder is hidden and won't show otherwise.

-## Checking that the backup actually works
+## Checking if the backup actually works

 To do so, I simply run another container on another port and make it load the dowloaded backup.